 - a.
-The suspension shall not exceed 10 school days. - b.
-The principal or designee shall inform the student, the student's parent/legal guardian, and the Superintendent the following, in writing: - 1.
-The reason for the suspension - 2.
-The length of the suspension - 3.
-The right to appeal the suspension to the Superintendent
+The suspension shall not exceed ten (10) school days. - b.
+The principal or designee shall inform in writing the student, the student's parent or legal guardian, and the Superintendent. - 1.
+The reason for suspension.

+- 2. The length of suspension. - 3.
+The right to appeal the suspension to the Superintendent.

-In cases where the principal feels that the student should be kept out of school longer than 10 days, he/she shall refer the case to the Superintendent.
+In cases where the principal feels that the students should be kept out of school longer than ten (10 days, he/she shall refer the case to the Superintendent.
 The Superintendent will establish a hearing to determine the status of the recommendation.

-Terms of the Suspension
+Terms of Suspension